LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-SeedData.md

     The dates for the beta version and code review are flexible, but make arrangements with your lab partners if you want to change these dates.
     - Next week (week 10)
       - Send a PR for the beta version: Tuesday, 12/3

       - Submit a link to a code review on a PR: Thursday, 12/5

     - Finals week:
-      - Presentation to the class: Monday, 12/9
+      - Term project presentation to the class: Monday, 12/9

       - Submit links for the production version: Monday, 12/9
   - Final Quiz: Monday 12/9 through Wednesday 12/11